signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 The only true basic type that is a reference type is the `string`, the [`[DefaultValue]`](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.defaultvalueattribute) attribute must then be used to provide a default value.
-The empty string being a quite natural "default" for a non nullable string, if no `[DefaultValue]` is defined on the property, it is automatically used.
+The empty string being a quite natural "default" for a non nullable string, if no `[DefaultValue]` exists, the empty string is automatically used.
-The other basic type that is a reference type is the object: there MUST be a `[DefaultValue]` attribute defined.
+The other basic type that is a reference type is the `object`: there MUST be a `[DefaultValue]` attribute defined for all non nullable `object`.

-For any other non nullable property types (value tuple, collection, IPoco) the constructor must be able to synthesize a default instance.
+For any other non nullable property types (records, collection, IPoco) the constructor must be able to synthesize a default instance.
-- For IPoco, it must be a "concrete" interface, not an "abstract" one (that is a `[CKTypeDefiner]`).
+- For `IPoco`, it must be a "concrete" interface, not an "abstract" one (that is a `[CKTypeDefiner]`).
 - For collections (`List<>`, `HashSet<>`, `Dictionary<,>` and arrays), the constructor creates an empty instance of the type (for arrays, the `Array.Empty<T>()` singleton is used).
+- For record struct (with positional constructor syntax), the default is the default value parameter or a default must be resolved.
-- For a value tuple, it's a little bit more complex: one must find an initial value for all non nullable fields of the tuple (recursively) and without the help of the `[DefaultValue]` attribute.
+- Value tuples are like record struct with no default value: we must be able find an initial value for all non nullable fields of the tuple (and without the help of the `[DefaultValue]` attribute).

 #### Writable & Read only properties: the "Abstract Read Only Properties"
 A read only property can appear on one or more IPoco interface of a family and also exists